 The Organization has entered into a demand line of credit arrangement with BNY Mellon National Association that carries a maximum possible balance of \$1,700,000.
-The line of credit has a variable interest rate that is the LIBOR rate plus 1.75% (6.27% at September 30, 2022).
-There was no outstanding balance under this agreement and no interest expense incurred for the year ended September 30, 2022.
+The line of credit has a 30-day Secured Overnight Financing Rate plus a credit spread adjustment of 10 basis points (5.41% at September 30, 2023).
+There was no outstanding balance under this agreement and no interest expense incurred for the year ended September 30, 2023.
 The board designated portion of the Arboretum Endowment Fund is the collateral for the line of credit.
-Effective February 1, 2023, the variable interest rate will be based on the adjusted 30-day Secured Overnight Financing Rate plus a credit spread adjustment of 10 basis points.